 - Fairly compact and lightweight

 - Compatible with the Cybex Aton 1 and 2, the Nuna Pipa and Maxi Cosi Cabrio and Prezi infant car seats (adapter is $25)

 - The basket underneath is tiny.
 Consider wearing a backpack if you’re going to hit the town with this stroller because stashing a diaper bag really isn’t an option.
 You can use the space behind the seat but only when your child is sitting upright.

 - It doesn’t have a peek-a-boo window in the canopy.
 I totally get why though – you would need two windows to accommodate rear and forward facing.
 This wouldn’t be a big deal for me but some people really love this feature.

 - It isn’t cheap.
 If you want something to just toss in your car for the occasional car trip, or you aren’t going to have a few kids to use this with, you may want to consider a more frugal option.

-You can find them on Amazon for around $200.
+You can find them on Amazon.

 Also check out:

 UPPAbaby G-luxe – full recline, lighter (13.4 lbs), a little more expensive, stands on its own folded, canopy isn’t as big, better basket

 The First Years Jet Stroller, City Chic – doesn’t recline fully (6+ months), lighter (11lbs), less expensive, canopy isn’t a nice, basket just meh